| |

 without Bodhicitta.
 A Buddha is an omniscient "awakened one" who has

-simultaneous knowledge if all things (past, present & future).
+simultaneous knowledge of all things (past, present & possible future).
 He or she

 is therefore of benefit to all sentient beings.